Embark your ship and visit the Valleys of the Kings and Queens

 Our explorations then take us to an ancient quarry, where you’ll see the famed Unfinished Obelisk, whose construction was ordered by Queen Hatshepsut about 3,500 years ago.
 Marks from workers' tools are still clearly visible, as well as lines marking where they were working.
 Abandoned after cracks appeared, the colossal granite pylon would have stood 137 feet high.
 Had it been completed, it would have been by far the largest of Egypt’s obelisks.

 Scenic Sailing: Enjoy opportunities for birdwatching as you sail toward Aswan and between Aswan and Luxor — be sure to step out onto the deck with your camera or GoPro to capture some of the action.
+Perhaps you'll spot albatross, petrels, or black-winged stilts.

 Another perfect opportunity to let the ageless scenery of the world’s longest and most legendary river drift by, as we start our relaxing return cruise past Kom Ombo and towards Edfu.
 Board a traditional wooden felucca sailboat and relax in the glorious sunshine as dry deserts, lush farmlands, and rural villages unfurl alongside.
 Listen to the laughing calls of pied kingfishers as they skim the waters, and to the beautiful adhan (Muslim call to prayer) floating up from the minarets of passing mosques.

-After a day of enchanting relaxation, we’ll don traditional galabiyas (also known as Jellabiyas) for a fun costume party on board.
+After a day of enchanting relaxation, we’ll don traditional galabiyas (also known as Jellabiyas) for a fun party on board.
 Now that you’re dressed like an Egyptian, you’ll be ready to dance like an Egyptian — and a vibrant Oriental show with lively music will set the mood for a festive night like no other.

 Visit the Temple of Horus at Edfu